saferbytes/python-deepviz/README.md

 # Usage

-To use Deepviz API sdk you will need an API key you can get by subscribing the service at https://account.deepviz.com/register/
+To use Deepviz API sdk you will need an API key you can get by subscribing the service free at https://account.deepviz.com/register/

 # Sandbox SDK API